Diabetes Statistics - United States and Canada

 Canada

-- 5.5% of Canadian women were diagnosed with diabetes
+- 6.4% of Canadian females (aged 1 year or older) were diagnosed with diabetes

-- Highest numbers in Newfoundland and Labrador, Nova Scotia and New Brunswick
+- Highest numbers in Newfoundland and Labrador, Nova Scotia, and Ontario

-- Lowest numbers in the Yukon, Alberta and Nunavut
+- Lowest numbers in the Nunavut, Alberta, and Quebec

 Sources for diabetes statistics: